-Special Ability (Keep it Together): Any vehicle the character is piloting gains bonus protection points at the start of the character's turn, equal to the vehicle's fortitude.
+Special Ability (Keep it Together): Any vehicle the character is piloting gains bonus temporary hit points at the start of the character's turn, equal to the vehicle's fortitude.
+These temporary hit points are not cumulative round per round.